 Notice that we've used the description tool here!
 For fields like a multi-choice list, it can be useful to use the description tool if you want to add a note to make sure the customer knows they can or should select multiple choices; ours says "Select all that apply."

 Purpose: This particular field is meant to collect a specific date from the customer filling out your form, most commonly their birthday.
 There are two formats for collecting a date: "Date picker" or "Dropdown fields"

 Example: In our example, we're asking the question "How long have you been working?"
 We are using the "Dropdown fields" format so customers can select the appropriate Month, Day, and Year from the dropdown.
 You can customize the year range as needed, as it may make more sense to have a smaller or larger year range depending on the information you have to collect.

 You'll also notice that our Date field will show an error message if the date has not been filled out completely.

 Purpose: This field, as its name indicates, will allow the customer to upload a file (be it a photo or document).
 This is very useful for things like collecting permits or resumes.

-Example: In this example, we're simply asking our customer to upload a photo of their dog for their account.
+Example: In this example, we're simply asking customers to upload a photo of their dog for their account.